-Additional wall space may have been to accommodate stairs to bell tower, which occupy space created by the offset. ((Ronald Lvovski, Anglo-Saxon or Norman?
-The Church of St. John the Evangelist, Milborne Port, 160 Somerset Archaeology and Natural History 57, at 67 (2017))
+Additional wall space may have been to accommodate stairs to bell tower, which occupy space created by the offset.
+(Lvovski, at 67).

-Complex Taylor analysis: "...and the church can legitimately be regarded as having been of five-compartment integrated transverse type..."
+Complex Taylor analysis: "...and the church can legitimately be regarded as having been of fivecompartment integrated transverse type..."
 (3 H.M Taylor, Anglo-Saxon Architecture 988-989 (1978)).